 The Virgin Mary is said to have appeared to Juan Diego, an indigenous peasant.
-The story goes that Juan Diego was on his way to attend mass when he encountered the Virgin Mary on Tepeyac Hill.
+The story goes that Juan Diego was going to mass when he encountered the Virgin Mary on Tepeyac Hill.

 She instructed him to build a church in her honor on that very spot.
 Despite facing skepticism from the local bishop, Juan Diego persisted, and after a series of miraculous events, the bishop finally believed him.
-La Basílica de Guadalupe was then constructed, becoming a symbol of faith and devotion for generations to come.
+The Guadalupe Shrine was then constructed, becoming a symbol of faith and devotion for generations to come.

 The Basilica complex offers more than just a place of worship.
 It is a vibrant hub of activity with several attractions that cater to the needs and interests of visitors.

-One of the most popular attractions is the Chapel of the Well, which houses the original spring where Juan Diego is said to have encountered the Virgin Mary.
+One of the most popular attractions is the Chapel of the Well, which houses the original spring where Juan Diego meets the Virgin Mary.
 Pilgrims often gather here to drink the holy water and seek blessings.

 Another notable feature of the Basilica complex is the Museum of the Basilica, which showcases a vast collection of religious artifacts, artwork, and historical documents related to the apparition of Our Lady of Guadalupe.

 Visitors can explore the museum and learn about the history and significance of the basilica through interactive exhibits and displays.

 La Basílica de Guadalupe is a magnet for pilgrims from all over the world, especially during significant religious events.
 The most notable pilgrimage takes place on December 12th, the Feast of Our Lady of Guadalupe.
 On this day, millions of devotees gather at the basilica to honor the Virgin Mary and express their faith.